pavatus/ait-wiki/content/blocks/console.md

 ![Default Console](images/console/console.png)

 {{< callout type="info" >}}
-  Controls can be hit by mobs, explosions and projectiles.
+  Controls can be hit by mobs, explosions and projectiles, It can also emit redstone.
 {{< /callout >}}